 2016 saw the A6 get a much needed facelift which saw an increase in equipment and technology fitted to the large saloon, while the front got redesigned air intakes and the rear a tweaked bumper and diffuser.

 Is this really the A6 to break the habit of its lifetime?
 Or is it just another in a long line of mid-size Audis that talks a good game but ultimately fails to deliver on the road?

-Whether you opt for the saloon or Avant estate, the most important A6 is the entry-level 2.0 TDI SE which will most likely account for more sales than all other variants combined.
-Three other diesels are available, two 3.0-litre V6s, one with 201bhp and front-wheel drive, the other with 242bhp and quattro four-wheel drive.
-The third diesel offering is a potent 3.0-litre BiTDi, which musters 309bhp and drive all four wheels.
-For the time being, there’s only one petrol engine available – a turbocharged 4.0-litre V8, which is available in three guises powering the 444bhp S6, the 552bhp RS6 and the outrageous 596bhp RS6 Performance.
+Whether you opt for the saloon, Allroad or Avant estate, the most important A6 is the entry-level 2.0 TDI SE Executive ultra which will most likely account for more sales than all other variants combined.
+Three other diesels are available, two 3.0-litre V6s, one with 215bhp and front-wheel drive, the other with 268bhp and quattro four-wheel drive.
+The third diesel offering is a potent 3.0-litre BiTDi, which musters 315bhp and drive all four wheels.
+There’s only one petrol engine available – a turbocharged 4.0-litre V8, which is available in three guises powering the 444bhp S6, the 552bhp RS6 and the outrageous 596bhp RS6 Performance.